gmuller/ProjectEuler/README.md

 javascriptPE
 ============

-Vanilla Javascript Solutions to Project Euler Problems
+Vanilla Javascript and Node Solutions to Project Euler Problems